Germany: Identitarian movement classified as far-right extremist | DW | 11.07.2019

-Germany’s domestic intelligence service has indentified the country's Identitarian movement as an extremist entity.
+Germany’s domestic intelligence service has identified the country's Identitarian movement as an extremist entity.
 The movement, which espouses an ethnopluralist ideology, has gained traction across Europe.

 Germany's domestic intelligence agency on Thursday said it would step up observation of the far-right Identitarian Movement in Germany, after designating it an extremist body.